aidngonz/flaskhtmx-boilerplate/README.md

----

-## License

-This project is licensed under the MIT License.

- Flask and HTMX Web Application Boilerplate
+# Flask and HTMX Web Application Boilerplate

 This repository provides a boilerplate setup for building a web application using Flask and HTMX, following the MVC (Model-View-Controller) design method.